-- Have a high school diploma or GED or meet the Ability to Benefit (ABT) criteria.
-Call 253-566-5144 to schedule an appointment with Rebecca Jayasundara for ATB information. - Be in a financial-aid-eligible degree program or an eligible certificate program. - Be a U.S. citizen or eligible non-citizen. - Be making satisfactory academic progress as defined by the TCC satisfactory academic progress requirements.
+- Be admitted to TCC as a regular student seeking an eligible college degree or certificate - Have a high school diploma or GED or meet the Ability to Benefit (ABT) criteria.
+Call 253-566-5144 to schedule an appointment for ATB information. - · Be a U.S. citizen or eligible non-citizen - Provide a valid Social Security number - Not in default on other student loans or own repayments on a grant - Be making satisfactory academic progress as defined by the TCC satisfactory academic progress requirements